UCSB-CS56-Projects/cs56-utilities-FTP-Client/README.md

 All GUI code is located in ClientGui, while FtpClient and SftpClient each contain their own CLI main methods (that could probably be consolidated in to one CLI class in the future).

-Note that this program currently does not support switching directories (though the code is in place to do so with minor modification).
+Note that this program currently does not support switching directories (though the code should be in place to do so with minor modification).

 Building
 --------